EnCiv/undebate/README.md

 Note - if you are using multiple accounts with heroku, make sure that on your browser you are logged into the account that you want to use.

-Create an 'app' on heroku to run this application.
-The app needs to have a unique name so add something unique after undebate.
+Heroku calls them 'apps' but think of it as a server instance in the cloud with a URL, the name you give it is part of the url.
+Create create one:

     heroku create undebate-something-unique

-This is where we add the MongoDB database.
+The we add the MongoDB database.
+It's also in cloud.
 You will be able to use this one database when you are running locally, and when you are running in the cloud.

     heroku addons:create mongolab:sandbox